Key takeaways

 Understanding Population Density in Human Geography

 Understanding population density is important for achieving high scores on the exam.
 We can talk about high density in a territory if people live close to each other.
-We talk about low density in a territory if people live at a significant distance from one another.
+We talk about low density in a territory if people live at a distance from one another.

 How to Prepare for the AP® Human Geography Exam on Population Distribution?